duneroadrunner/SaferCPlusPlus/README.md

         }
         mse::TRegisteredPointer<mtnii_vector1_t> vo1_regptr1 = &rg_vo1;

-        /* mtnii_vector<> does not have a begin() member function that returns an "implicit" iterator.
+        /* mtnii_vector<> does not have a begin() member function that returns an "implicit reference" iterator.
 You can obtain an iterator using the make_begin_iterator() et al. functions, which take a (safe) pointer to the container. */ auto iter1 = mse::make_begin_iterator(vo1_regptr1);
         auto citer1 = mse::make_end_const_iterator(vo1_regptr1);